kubernetes/website/docs/admin/authentication.md

 In contrast, service accounts are users managed by the Kubernetes API.
 They are bound to specific namespaces, and created automatically by the API server or manually through API calls.
-Service accounts are tied to a set of credentials stored as `Secrets`, which are mounted into pods allowing in cluster processes to talk to the Kubernetes API.
+Service accounts are tied to a set of credentials stored as `Secrets`, which are mounted into pods allowing in-cluster processes to talk to the Kubernetes API.

 API requests are tied to either a normal user or a service account, or are treated